 Field-hunting tip

-Look in pegmatites, skarns country — that is the host setting where nordenskiöldine typically forms.
+Look in pegmatites, skarns country, the host setting where nordenskiöldine typically forms.
 If you start seeing cassiterite, scheelite, fluorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.